xyberpastoril/FinTrack-Org/README.md

 URL::forceScheme('https');
 ```

 It is also possible to enable offline, for the case of Ubuntu.
-Unfortunately, I haven't explored how to implement it yet.
+Unfortunately, I haven't explored how to access it from other PCs.
 ```
 sudo php artisan serve --port=443
 ```